 a.
 At least one monster or supernatural creature.

 c.
 A MacGuffin (something that drives the plot: an item that is lost and is being sought; or anything of importance to the main character that others may or may not be hiding/keeping from him-her/also searching for) - can be anything but must be obvious.

 4. Scripts must not have heavy third-person narration.
 If one of your characters provides some narration that’s fine, but don’t overdo it.
 Let dialogue, music and SFX tell the story.

 5. There is NO entry fee.
-First Place and Second Place winners will receive trophies and a slot in “The Cellar” series run.
+First Place and Second Place winners will receive printed certificates and a guaranteed slot in “The Cellar” series run.
 Third Place winner will receive a certificate and consideration toward future production.
 Decision of judges is final.